JeffLong72/JeffLong72.github.io/README.md

 # Online RPG Board Game

-Introduction: A real-time turn-based multi-player RPG board game thats currently being developed using Javascript/jQuery ( future development will include PHP, Websockets and MySQL database for data storage ).
+Introduction: A real-time turn-based multi-player online RPG board game thats currently being developed using Javascript/jQuery ( future development will include PHP, Websockets and MySQL database for data storage ).

 To test the game in its current state ( the game engine movement feature only ),